Bosch vs DeWalt: Which Power Tool Brand is Better in 2023?

 The 18V range is aimed at professionals and contractors.
 The devices are powered by 18V batteries, which are included with some of the range but not all, and include drills, drivers, multi-tools, saws, sanders, grinders, and more.
-The tools are decent quality, but in most cases, they are outstripped by DeWalt’s 20V equivalents, although DeWalt’s equivalent models do tend to cost a little more.
+The tools are of decent quality, but in most cases, they are outstripped by DeWalt’s 20V equivalents.
+However, DeWalt’s equivalent models tend to cost a little more.

 As well as the standard range, both companies offer a more powerful range.
-Bosch has doubled the battery power to 36V but there is only a limited range of tools under this marque.
+Bosch has doubled the battery power to 36V, but there is only a limited number of tools under this marque.
 You will find hammer drills and drivers, rotary hammers, and that’s pretty much it.

 12V Consumer Power Tools

 Where Bosch excels, however, is in its 12V power tool range.
-These are less powerful and less featured than the 18V and 36V range, which fits perfectly with Bosch’s target market of keen consumer amateurs.
-The range includes drills, drivers, wrenches, jigsaws, multi-tools, and considerably more.
+These are less powerful than the 18V and 36V range, which fits perfectly with Bosch’s target market of keen consumer amateurs.
+The range includes drills, drivers, wrenches, jigsaws, multi-tools, and more.

 While Bosch might have the consumer 12V market sewn up, DeWalt has the best professional and mid-range catalogs.